astronautas/astronautas.github.io/_posts/2024-12-28-async-is-not-a-silver-bullet.md

 ---
 I would like to share my thoughts on why Python No-GIL is very promising, at least for a certain set of use-cases.

 For the past few months, I’ve been exploring Go.
-Having done some wizardry on shaving-off ms from Python web apps, I’ve found Go to be incredible.
+Having done some grueling work shaving-off ms from Python web apps, I’ve found Go to be incredible.
 You can schedule dirt cheap concurrent operations — by simply adding `go` in front of a function call — and with a tiny footprint achieve true parallelism across cores.
 But let's be honest, we all use Python at work, and as convenient as `asyncio` and similar packages are for concurrency, they still pose an issue for web applications where:

 - **Low latency is critical:** Reducing total duration (e.g., via horizontal scaling) no longer helps; we need to optimize single-request duration.
 - **Native extensions aren't viable:** The application involves scattered Python expressions that must remain in Python for maintainability.